 I would catch a bus every day to a different town around Sogamoso.
 Each city was a new adventure and had a different feel to it.
 My job took me on wild bus rides through winding, narrow roads, both paved and unpaved, through the mountains.
 I’ll never forget the anticipation to seeing something new and looking out the window down on the valleys of such a beautiful countryside.

 You can check out Felipe’s eco-tourism business though his environmental NGO Fundacion Montecito at here.

 Simply put, the weather in Sogamoso is completely unpredictable and an absolute nightmare for unprepared travelers.
-Donna and I would be so frustrated getting ready for the day.
+I would be so frustrated getting ready for the day.
 Layers, layers, layers.
 Imagine a full year’s worth of climates blended into one day.
 In the early hours until noon, the climate most exemplifies a cool spring day with occasional scattered showers.
 From noon until around 5:00 p.m., the sun is beating on you like a mid-summer day.
 However, there are moment when the clouds cover the sun and we immediately throw on our sweaters.
 My favorite part of the day is late afternoon until maybe 10:00 p.m. when the sun subsides and feels like a refreshing autumn day.
 As the night sets in, it is absolutely freezing with temperatures as low as 32°F until early morning.